Behavior (film): Reception

 In Cuba, reception was very favorable, from the audience as well from the critics.
-One critic commented: “With packed cinema halls and long lines to get tickets, [Behaviour’s] exhibition cycle promises to be long and could be of greater impact if the country didn’t have more of 85% of its cinema halls closed down or destroyed.”
+One critic commented: "With packed cinema halls and long lines to get tickets, [Behaviours] exhibition cycle promises to be long and could be of greater impact if the country didn't have more of 85% of its cinema halls closed down or destroyed."

 The movie kindled an intense social debate and even the Ministry of Education eventually promoted its discussion in the schools.
-In several interviews, Daranas stated: “The educational system is just a pretext [in the film] to talk about issues which are inherent to most official institutions and not just in Cuba.
-Carmela’s classroom is a counterpoint to the state of things – perhaps a parable of a possible Cuba, a space were differences are respected, where everybody’s opinion counts and common sense rises above the handlings of bureaucrats and politics.”
+In several interviews, Daranas stated: "The educational system is just a pretext [in the film] to talk about issues which are inherent to most official institutions and not just in Cuba.
+Carmela's classroom is a counterpoint to the state of things – perhaps a parable of a possible Cuba, a space were differences are respected, where everybody's opinion counts and common sense rises above the handlings of bureaucrats and politics."

-Howard Feinstein, from Screen Daily, said: “In a film that has taken Cuba by storm and is in the midst of a streak of overseas awards, former documentarian Daranas smoothly pulls together dual journeys that might not otherwise intersect so credibly. […] Reception should be positive, with such pluses as first-rate performances, especially Daranas’s brilliant work with children, and an inventive script outweighing a few rough technical edges.”
+Howard Feinstein, from Screen Daily, said: "In a film that has taken Cuba by storm and is in the midst of a streak of overseas awards, former documentarian Daranas smoothly pulls together dual journeys that might not otherwise intersect so credibly. […] Reception should be positive, with such pluses as first-rate performances, especially Daranas's brilliant work with children, and an inventive script outweighing a few rough technical edges."

-Daniel Grivel, from Ciné-Feuilles, said: “Excellent in his direction of actors and with a fraternal gaze on his countrymen, Ernesto Daranas makes us the gift of a moving and positive tale.”
+Daniel Grivel, from Ciné-Feuilles, said: "Excellent in his direction of actors and with a fraternal gaze on his countrymen, Ernesto Daranas makes us the gift of a moving and positive tale."

-Dennis Harvey, in his review for Variety, said: “Daranas’ direction tamps down the script’s implicit moralizing and melodramatic elements by playing everything in an agreeably low-key, naturalistic tenor.”
+Dennis Harvey, in his review for Variety, said: "Daranas' direction tamps down the script's implicit moralizing and melodramatic elements by playing everything in an agreeably low-key, naturalistic tenor."

-Stephen Holden, from The New York Times, said: “The children, their teachers and their parents represent a lively cross-section of contemporary Cuban society.”
+Stephen Holden, from The New York Times, said: "The children, their teachers and their parents represent a lively cross-section of contemporary Cuban society."

-John DeFore, from Hollywood Reporter, commented: “Daranas' screenplay is sufficiently focused on the daily hassles of life in Cuba that uncertainties over the characters' fates rarely loom large enough to feel like plot devices; similarly, none of the performances seems calculated to draw our sympathy away from other characters. […] Some cast members' performances would look considerably better with just one or two adjustments to reaction shots; and administrative wrangling over Carmela's job goes on long enough that it threatens to throw the film's balance off.
+John DeFore, from Hollywood Reporter, commented: "Daranas' screenplay is sufficiently focused on the daily hassles of life in Cuba that uncertainties over the characters' fates rarely loom large enough to feel like plot devices; similarly, none of the performances seems calculated to draw our sympathy away from other characters. […] Some cast members' performances would look considerably better with just one or two adjustments to reaction shots; and administrative wrangling over Carmela's job goes on long enough that it threatens to throw the film's balance off.
 If it's uneven, though, the film benefits from its restrained portrayal of the tenderness between Chala and Carmela, who care for each other when family members who should cannot."